RakeshCheemakurthy/CodeAlpha_Hangman_Game/README.md

 ---

 # CodeAlpha_Hangman_Game
-Simple Hangman Game using Python — CodeAlpha Internship
+Simple Hangman Game using Python — CodeAlpha Internship.

 # Task 1 - Hangman Game
 This is a simple console-based Hangman Game developed using Python.
 The program selects a random word and the user guesses it letter by letter with limited attempts.